-Jan mentioned to us the way one of his physicians described the situation: “Imagine writing a diary and all of a sudden one page gets ripped out and put on the title page.”
-The more I think about it, the more it helps me to realize what has happened and what it means for the future.
-And what is most important: One single page does not make a whole book.
+Jan mentioned how one of his physicians described the situation: “Imagine writing a diary and all of the sudden one page gets ripped out and put on the title page”.

-First, we have the past with all those things that can’t be changed.
-Sure enough, his accident is a part of that.
+First, there is the past with all those things that can’t be changed and sure enough, his accident is part of that.
 But then again all the good things he has already seen and experienced can’t be undone either.